shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 As we do not want to lose data after deploying a new version of the project, we install all the data storages (postgres, elasticsearch, redis) natively.
 This guide also shows you how to setup first built image of the project on production server and how to deploy new versions of the project.

+***Note:** During installation there will be installed 3-rd party software as dependencies of Shopsys Framework by [Dockerfile](https://docs.docker.com/engine/reference/builder/), [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](../../open-source-license-acknowledgements-and-third-party-copyrights.md)*

 ## Server Setup

 CentOS is very common OS for production servers so we use it on our production server.